 Oliver also has extensive professional choral experience as a tenor, having been employed with the St George's Cathedral Choir and Consort, directed by Dr Joseph Nolan, and also involving numerous broadcasts on ABC Classic, collaborations with the West Australian Symphony Orchestra and a performance with The King’s Singers for their GOLD 50th Anniversary Tour.

-Musician Beneficiary Support generously provided by the Simon Lee Foundation and ANAMsyndicate - Barbara Bedwell, Elaine Harty, Barbara Friday
+Musician Beneficiary Support generously provided by ANAMsyndicate - Simon Lee Foundation, Barbara Bedwell, Elaine Harty, Barbara Friday, Andrew Boyle, Merilyn and David Howorth

 Photo by Pia Johnson